 Blessed is he who comes in the name of the Lord!
 Hosanna in the highest!"
 (Matthew 21:7-9)

 Palm Sunday is the Sunday before Easter, the last Sunday in Lent.
-This year, Palm Sunday is observed on Sunday, April 14, 2019 and begins the Christian commemoration of Holy Week.
+This year, Palm Sunday is observed on Sunday, April 10, 2022 and marks the beginning of the Christian commemoration of Holy Week.

 Sunday, Jesus entered the Holy City of Jerusalem surrounded